Almost all Swamp Coolers use a manual switch to turn on and off, but a thermostat can also be used to control a unit.

 DIAL MANUFACTURING 7617 Cooler Thermostat 115/230V

-Wiring a new thermostat to a swamp cooler is not difficult if you have some prior electrical skill.
+Wiring a new thermostat or switch to a swamp cooler is not difficult if you have some prior electrical skills.

 If you have no previous wiring experience hiring a professional or a knowledgeable friend would be best.

 All swamp coolers will have the fan motor and water pump needed to be wired in.